SchroedingersBit/PfortGTPanama/development/README.md

 <p align="center">
   <img src="https://github.com/SchroedingersBit/PfortGTPanama/assets/109133963/41e67681-4d87-406a-a938-9dbbe58d593d" alt="camera tower" width="600" />
 </p>

-(For understanding how each components were designed and built, have a look at [components](https://github.com/SchroedingersBit/PfortGTPanama/tree/main/vehicle/components).

 A crucial change is also the exchange of the two gears, so that instead of a large to small transmission, there is a small to large transmission.
 Therefore, the car drives slower, but has a greater torque and does not stop at low speeds, thus overcoming greater static friction forces / rolling friction forces.
 This was needed since it often slowed down during steering to a minimum speed risking to stop and not being able to continue its drive.
 A greater torque and a lower speed also provides more time for calculating the new steering correction.
 Another important step for increasing the time and power of computing was replacing the Arduino Uno with the Arduino Mega.